saalfeldlab/elm/README.md

 The transformation was generated manually using [bigwarp](http://fiji.sc/BigWarp) which in turn is built upon [BigDataViewer](http://fiji.sc/BigDataViewer).

+Pressing the 'K' key will open the FAFB stack in [CATMAID](http://catmaid.readthedocs.org/en/stable/) at the location displayed in the current window.

 ## Installation
 Clone this repository into your fiji plugins folder.
 ```bash